Columbus Division of Police

-As of June 2020, the Division was staffed with roughly 1,885 sworn police officers and 325+ civilian staff.
-In comparison, in 2016, the staffing was reported as 1,848 sworn officers and 416 civilian staff.
-The estimated total budget in 2016 was $310,139,284.
+Chief Elaine Bryant was named Chief of Police in 2021.
+As of 2023 the Division was staffed with 1,812 sworn police officers & 322 civilian staff with an estimated budget of $372,100,000.
+In comparison, in 2016 the staffing was reported as 1,848 sworn officers & 416 civilian staff with an estimated budget of $310,100,000.

 History

 The department was founded in 1816, when town marshals patrolled the city streets.
 In 1860, the marshals began operating out of the Central Market, sharing offices with city officials.
 In April 1873, the city organized the Metropolitan Police.
 Its first captain, Alexis Keeler, served for one year, and oversaw 19 night officers and six day officers.
 In 1879, the department opened its second headquarters, a station at the Columbus City Prison.
 The department and prisoners moved to the city workhouse in Franklinton in 1920.
-This building was severely damaged by a tornado in May 1929.
-Walls fell on 162 jail cells, killing two prisoners.
-In 1930, the department opened the Central Police Station, a new larger building, still extant.
-Finding the space too small by the 1990s, the department opened the current Columbus Division of Police Headquarters in 1991.
+This building was severely damaged by a tornado in May 1929 causing walls to collapse on 162 jail cells, killing two prisoners.
+In 1930, the department opened the Central Police Station, a new larger building.
+Finding the space too small by the 1980's, the department opened the current Columbus Division of Police Headquarters in 1991.

+As with any large city the division has lost a number of sworn personnel to violence & vehicle crashes.
+Since its founding in 1816 the division has lost Fifty Six Patrolman, Officers, Sergeants, Lieutenants & a Chief of Police In The Line of Duty.
+The first officer to fall was Patrolman Cyrus Beebe who was killed on April 27, 1854 during a gunfight with a wanted burglary suspect in downtown.
+The most recent to fall was Officer Steven M. Smith who was killed on April 12, 2016 by a barricaded arsonist in the Clintonville area.